solo-io/gloo/docs/content/operations/upgrading/upgrade_steps.md

 {{% /notice %}}

 {{% notice note %}}
-We create a Kubernetes Job named `gateway-certgen` to generate a cert for the validation webhook.
-We attempt to put a `ttlSecondsAfterFinished` value on the job so that it gets cleaned up automatically, but as this setting is still in Alpha, your cluster may ignore this value.
-If that is the case, you may run into an issue while upgrading where the upgrade attempts to change the `gateway-certgen` job, but the update fails because the job is immutable.
-If you run into this, simply delete the job, which should have completed long before, and re-apply the upgrade.
+The upgrade creates a Kubernetes Job named `gateway-certgen` to generate a certificate for the validation webhook.
+The job contains the `ttlSecondsAfterFinished` value so that the cluster cleans up the job automatically, but because this setting is still in
+Alpha, your cluster might ignore this value.
+In this case, you might have an issue while upgrading in which the upgrade attempts to change the `gateway-certgen` job, but the change fails because the job is immutable.
+To fix this issue, you can delete the job, which already completed, and re-apply the upgrade.
 {{% /notice %}}

 ### Helm upgrades for Gloo Edge Enterprise